Kyram6/Tech610/Learning/Architectures.md

 # Monolith vs n-Tier vs Microservices

----

 ## Monolith

-A single, unified codebase where the UI, business logic, and data access all live together and deploy as one unit.
+One codebase, one deployment — frontend, business logic, and data access all live and deploy together.

-**Advantages:**
+**Advantages**
-- Simple to develop, test, and deploy early on — one codebase, one deployment
+- Simple to develop, test, and deploy early on
-- No network overhead between components (everything runs in-process)
+- No network overhead — everything runs in-process
-- Easier to reason about for small teams/small apps
+- Easier to reason about for small teams/apps
-- Simpler local setup — one thing to run, not several
+- Simple local setup — one thing to run

-**Disadvantages:**
+**Disadvantages**
-- Have to deploy the whole app at once, even for a small change
+- Must deploy the whole app for even a small change
-- Slightly slower to start (entire app boots as one process)
+- Slower to start (entire app boots as one process)
-- Hard to scale selectively — if only one part is under heavy load, you still have to scale the entire app
+- Can't scale selectively — high load on one part means scaling everything
-- Codebase can become harder to maintain as it grows (tightly coupled components)
+- Gets harder to maintain as it grows (tightly coupled)
-- One bug or crash can take down the entire application
+- One bug/crash can take down the whole app

 ---

 ## n-Tier (Multi-Tier)

-Splits the app into separate layers — typically presentation, application/business logic, and data — which can be developed, deployed, and scaled somewhat independently, but still as part of one coordinated system.
+App split into layers — typically frontend, business logic, and data — developed/deployed/scaled somewhat independently, but still one coordinated system.

-**Advantages:**
+**Advantages**
-- Can update the app layer and database layer separately
+- App layer and database layer updated separately
-- Can scale each tier separately (e.g. add more app servers without touching the database tier)
+- Each tier scales independently (e.g. more app servers, same database)
-- Clearer separation of concerns than a monolith, making the codebase easier to maintain
+- Clearer separation of concerns → easier to maintain
-- Easier to swap out or upgrade one tier without rewriting the others
+- Easier to swap/upgrade one tier without touching the others

-**Disadvantages:**
+**Disadvantages**
-- Deployment time is longer than a monolith (multiple layers to coordinate and deploy)
+- Slower to deploy than a monolith (multiple layers to coordinate)
-- More moving parts than a monolith — more configuration and infrastructure to manage
+- More moving parts — more config/infrastructure to manage
-- Added network communication between tiers, which introduces latency and more potential points of failure
+- Network communication between tiers adds latency + failure points

 ---

 ## Microservices

-Breaks the application into many small, independent services, each responsible for a single piece of functionality, communicating over the network (often via APIs).
+App broken into many small, independent services, each owning one piece of functionality, talking over the network (usually APIs).

-**Advantages:**
+**Advantages**
-- Can be scaled separately — scale only the specific service under load
+- Scale only the specific service under load
-- Teams can develop, deploy, and update services independently
+- Teams develop/deploy/update services independently
-- A failure in one service doesn't necessarily take down the whole app
+- One service failing doesn't necessarily take the whole app down
-- Each service can use a different tech stack/language if needed, based on what suits it best
+- Each service can use its own tech stack

-**Disadvantages:**
+**Disadvantages**
-- Complexity — many moving parts to build, deploy, monitor, and secure
+- Complex to build, deploy, monitor, secure
-- Harder to test end-to-end, since a single user action might span several services
+- Harder to test end-to-end (one action can span several services)
-- Network latency and reliability between services becomes a real concern
+- Network latency/reliability between services is a real concern
-- Requires more mature DevOps practices (service discovery, monitoring, orchestration — e.g. Docker/Kubernetes) to manage well
+- Needs mature DevOps (service discovery, monitoring, orchestration — Docker/Kubernetes)

 ---